 A good plan is important to the success of any project, and installing a scoreboard is no exception.
-An important first step in planning for your scoreboard is determining where to put it.
-The key factors here are visibility and accessibility.
+An important first step in planning for your scoreboard is determining its optimal location.
+Key factors here are visibility and accessibility.

-By "accessibility" we mean the ease with which you can get people, equipment, cabling, etc. to the scoreboard display during installation and the ease of access for service in the future.
+By "accessibility" we mean the ease with which you can get people, equipment, cabling, etc. to a scoreboard display during installation, as well as ease-of-access for future service.
 Positioning the display on a tall, steep embankment or backed up against a densely wooded area can add cost to installations as well as to service calls.
 When this display is equipped with the optional wheeled leg kit, accessibility is not much of a concern.
-But it is possible to mount the sign permanently.
+But it is possible to mount the sign permanently, in which case, such factors should be kept in mind.

-By "visibility" we mean the ease with which spectators, participants, and the operator of the scoreboard can see the display.
+By "visibility" we mean the ease with which spectators, participants, and the scoreboard operator can see the display.
 Because every playing field is unique, there is no one-size-fits-all way to describe the perfect scoreboard location.
 But we can tell you that, in the United States, your best bet is to put the scoreboard display on the South or West side of the field (facing North or East).
 This will reduce glare from the setting sun during afternoon games.
 For other locations, the more general version of this advice: Avoid facing the sun.